Learning Japanese through Anime... Is it really possible?

 Even after you’re able to go through an entire episode without any subtitles and understand everything (which is in and of itself a huge amount of work), I recommend watching that same episode without subtitles as many times as you can bear.
 This is one reason that I think Japanese movies are a cool source of study material.
 There’s no temptation to move onto that next episode.

 I have had a number of periods where I watch one movie over and over again.
 For example, there were a couple of months last year when I watched The Hobbit in Japanese every night as I went to bed.
 I got home from work, put on the film, then just relaxed.
 I probably watched that movie 100 times.
 And some of the phrases really do start to sink into the deepest recesses of your brain.
 You hear a word that appears in the film out of context, and you can actually hear the voice of the actor saying it in the movie, because you’ve pretty much memorized the entire movie.
-Next thing you know, I’m trying to talk like Gandalf and improve my wizard Japanese, to the utter dismay of my girlfriend.
+Next thing you know, I’m trying to talk like Gandalf and improve my wizard Japanese, to the utter dismay of my wife.

 Theoretically, the same thing I did with movies should be feasible with anime and TV shows as well.
 It simply requires a lot of repetition.
 Just don’t let it seem like a task.
 I mean, you’re studying Japanese by watching TV.
 That’s amazing!